Where to Stay in Budapest - A Local’s Neighborhood Guide

 Before we delve into my recommended neighborhoods, I just want to quickly explain how Budapest is organized.

-Districts I, II, and III are all found in Buda, and if you stay near the river in any of these, you’ll be within easy striking distance of many of the city’s main sights.
+Districts I, II, and III are all found in Buda, and if you stay near the river in any of these, you’ll be within easy walking distance of many of the city’s main sights.
 Be aware though, that portions of districts 2 and 3 stretch very deep to the north and west - away from the river - and those areas are not very convenient for sightseeing.

 Meanwhile, most of the busier downtown districts - V, VI, VII, VIII, IX, and XIII - are found in Pest, and this is where the majority of the “action” in the city happens.